I’m going to bust out an old fashioned word I learned from Tom Lehrer - "propriety."

 Being Boss 'Redefining Professional'

 I read this last year and it's time to pull it off the shelf again.
 Jen Sincero has a kickass attitude about life.
 This has been one of my favorite inspirational, self-help, get moving in life books.
-Check it out on Amazon!
+Check it out!

 Follow me on Facebook, Pinterest and Instagram for updates!